Power inverter: Modified sine wave

 Numerous items of electric equipment will operate quite well on modified sine wave power inverter devices, especially loads that are resistive in nature such as traditional incandescent light bulbs.
-Items with a switch-mode power supply operate almost entirely without problems, but if the item has a mains transformer, this can overheat depending on how marginally it is rated.
+Items with a switched-mode power supply operate almost entirely without problems, but if the item has a mains transformer, this can overheat depending on how marginally it is rated.

 However, the load may operate less efficiently owing to the harmonics associated with a modified sine wave and produce a humming noise during operation.
 This also affects the efficiency of the system as a whole, since the manufacturer's nominal conversion efficiency does not account for harmonics.
 Therefore, pure sine wave inverters may provide significantly higher efficiency than modified sine wave inverters.

 Most AC motors will run on MSW inverters with an efficiency reduction of about 20% owing to the harmonic content.
 However, they may be quite noisy.
 A series LC filter tuned to the fundamental frequency may help.

 A common modified sine wave inverter topology found in consumer power inverters is as follows:

 An onboard microcontroller rapidly switches on and off power MOSFETs at high frequency like ~50 kHz.
 The MOSFETs directly pull from a low voltage DC source (such as a battery).
 This signal then goes through step-up transformers (generally many smaller transformers are placed in parallel to reduce the overall size of the inverter) to produce a higher voltage signal.
 The output of the step-up transformers then gets filtered by capacitors to produce a high voltage DC supply.
 Finally, this DC supply is pulsed with additional power MOSFETs by the microcontroller to produce the final modified sine wave signal.

 More complex inverters use more than two voltages to form a multiple-stepped approximation to a sine wave.
 These can further reduce voltage and current harmonics and THD compared to an inverter using only alternating positive and negative pulses; but such inverters require additional switching components, increasing cost.

 Near sine wave PWM

 Some inverters use PWM to create a waveform that can be low pass filtered to re-create the sine wave.
-These only require one DC supply, in the manner of the MSN designs, but the switching takes place at a far faster rate, typically many KHz, so that the varying width of the pulses can be smoothed to create the sine wave.
+These only require one DC supply, in the manner of the MSN designs, but the switching takes place at a far faster rate, typically many kHz, so that the varying width of the pulses can be smoothed to create the sine wave.
 If a microprocessor is used to generate the switching timing, the harmonic content and efficiency can be closely controlled.